Work Based Learning

 My wife, Angie, and I have three children.
 I enjoy working in the garden, building things, and playing guitar.
 What I like best about being a teacher is having the opportunity to help students who are struggling in school and I enjoy watching students succeed in real work environments.

 Hello!
-My name is Ben Trentham and I am the Internship Facilitator for Regions 1 and 2.
-These areas include Caledonia, Cedar Springs, Comstock Park, East Grand Rapids, Forest Hills, Kenowa Hills, Kent City, Kentwood, Lowell, Northview, Rockford, Sparta, and Thornapple Kellogg I visit students at least once per month, and am responsible for maintaining their attendance records, grades, and collaborating with my team and local schools districts (LEA's) to ensure each student reaches their fullest potential.
+My name is Ben Trentham and I am the Internship Facilitator working mostly with Regions 1 and 2.
+These areas include Caledonia, Cedar Springs, East Grand Rapids, Forest Hills, Kenowa Hills, Kent City, Kentwood, Northview, Rockford, Sparta, Thornapple Kellogg, and Tri-County.
+I visit students at least once per month and am responsible for maintaining their attendance records, grades, and collaborating with my team and local school districts (LEA's) to ensure each student reaches their fullest potential.

-I was born and raised in Holt, Michigan, which is just outside of Lansing.
-After high school, I attended Eastern Michigan University where I received a Bachelor's in Special Education with endorsements in Cognitive Impairments and Secondary Education.
-While at Eastern, I had the opportunity to participate in teacher-assisting and student teaching at Chelsea High School, Pathfinder Middle School (Pickney, Michigan), and Okemos High School.
-I moved to Grand Rapids in 2010 and began teaching for Grand Rapids Public Schools, where I also acted as the assistant varsity baseball coach.
-I am currently working on completion of a Master's degree in Special Education at Grand Valley State University.
+I am from Holt, Michigan, which is just outside of Lansing.
+After high school, I attended Eastern Michigan University where I received a Bachelor's degree in Special Education with an endorsement in Cognitive Impairment.
+After graduation, I began teaching Special Education at Union High School in Grand Rapids and earned a Master's degree in Special Education from Grand Valley State University.

-During my free time, I enjoy all sports (mostly baseball), watching tv and movies, spending time with friends and family, and visiting cities around the country.
+During my free time, I enjoy spending time with friends and family.

 Meet the Employment Training Specialists